-Samoa is a Polynesian Pacific country northeast of Fiji.
-Samoa consists of four inhabited and five uninhabited islands.
+Samoa is a Polynesian country northeast of Fiji.
+Samoa consists of four inhabited and a number of smaller, uninhabited islands.
 The capital Apia is located on Upolu, the most populous and developed of the islands.
 Upolu and Savai'i, the other main island, account for 99 per cent of Samoa's 192,000 population.

 In 1962, Samoa became the first Pacific island country to achieve independence.

 Samoa is a stable parliamentary democracy.
 Samoa's constitution and its political system take substantial account of Samoan traditions and culture.